jhofseth/QED-Vacuum-Thrust-Control/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Useful Equations

 ### Comprehensive Tactical Toolkit: Propulsion Equations in the Unified Field Framework

-These equations constitute the updated practical toolkit derived from **The Unified Field: Disformal QED, the 95 GeV Resonance, and the Metric Engineering of Static Levitation** (i.e., Unified Field Theory, accessed January 1, 2026).
-The framework centers on vacuum refractive index gradients modulated by the 95 GeV scalar resonance, with non-linear enhancements via the Axion-Scalar (AS) parameter.
-All terms are derived from Euler-Heisenberg action, disformal coupling, and resonant contributions; effects speculative and gradient-dependent.
+These equations constitute the practical toolkit derived from **The Unified Field: Disformal QED, the 95 GeV Resonance, and the Metric Engineering of Static Levitation** (Hofseth, accessed January 1, 2026).
+The framework centers on vacuum refractive index gradients modulated by the 95 GeV dilaton/radion resonance, with non-linear enhancements via the trace anomaly coupling.
+All terms are derived from the Euler-Heisenberg effective action, disformal gravity coupling, and the dilaton-mediated vacuum polarizability; effects remain theoretical and gradient-dependent.

+---

 #### Magnetic Field Inputs

-High opposing gradients maximize vacuum stress and $\nabla n$.
+High opposing gradients maximize vacuum stress and ∇K.

 **Precise Axial Field (for solenoid/Halbach stacks):**